-People often find riding so enjoyable because it is a way to just switch off and chill out.
-There is nothing more glorious than going for a hack on a beautiful Saturday morning.
-However, it would be totally unrealistic to think that is the entire picture.
-Tending to horses also means regular chores like mucking out and sweeping stables.
+People often find riding so enjoyable because it is a way to just switch off and chill out, going for a hack on a beautiful Saturday morning can be the best way to start your day.
+That being said it would be totally unrealistic to think that is the entire picture.

 For those happy hackers who spend the majority of their day at work at a desk, going to the yard is often the only activity they manage to do.
 Because of this they often experience more imbalances through just completing their daily to-do list at the yard, than those who work on yards mucking out 20+ stables being active all day.